JuliaDiff/BlueStyle/julia/style-guide.md

 ### Atom Settings

 Atom defaults preferred line length to 80 characters.
 We want that at 92 for julia.
+To change it:

+1. Go to Atom -> Preferences -> Packages.
+2. Search for the "language-julia" package and open the settings for it.
-To change it, go Atom -> Preferences -> Find preferred line length and change it to 92.
+3. Find preferred line length (under "Julia Grammar") and change it to 92.

 ## Code Formatting